Nexus-mdg/spark/README.md

 ## Configuration
 - Redis host/port are currently hardcoded in `dataframe-ui/app.py` as `localhost:6379`.
-- Adjust or parameterize via env vars if needed for CI/CD environments.
+- The Flask app port is configurable via `PORT` env var (default 4999).

 ## Static assets
 All third-party assets are local under `dataframe-ui/static/vendor/`: